Tag Archives: Michael Sheen

 Dolittle (2020), Robert Downey Jr, Universal Pictures

-New Fantasy / comedy Dolittle stars Robert Downey Jr, Tom Holland, Michael Sheen and Marion Cotillard in a retelling of the Doctor little story.
+New Fantasy/comedy Dolittle stars Robert Downey Jr, Tom Holland, Michael Sheen and Marion Cotillard, in a retelling of the Doctor Dolittle story.

-A Stephen Gaghan directed tale about a physician who discovers that he can talk to animals and based on a character created by Hugh Lofting…
+A Stephen Gaghan-directed tale about a physician who discovers that he can talk to animals, and is based on a character created by Hugh Lofting.

-The animals and Downey Jr’s talents are why I’m interested – and naturally, I’ll of course be comparing this to the 1998 version starring Eddie Murphy.
+The animals and Downey Jr’s talents are why I’m interested.
+And naturally, I’ll be comparing this to the 1998 version starring Eddie Murphy.

 Antonio Banderas, Kumail Nanjiani, Emma Thompson, Ralph Fiennes, Jessie Buckley, Selena Gomez, Rami Malek, Octavia Spencer, and John Cena also star.